 This is, of course, a familiar concept to everyone.
 Toothbrushing removes bacteria and food particles that build up between teeth and at the gum line.
 Toothbrushes for pets come in many shapes and sizes to appropriately accommodate different breeds and jaw sizes or shapes.

-An inappropriately sized brush can make dental care more difficult than it needs to be, limiting your ability to get at all of the harder to reach areas of the mouth.
+An inappropriately sized brush can make dental care more difficult than it needs to be, limiting your ability to get at all of the harder-to-reach areas of the mouth.
 Clunky brushes also run the risk of being intimidating and uncomfortable for your pet, which will not encourage them to accept this new practice.

 For smaller pets, look for brushes that are angled or narrower to help you reach the back of the mouth and the inner side of the teeth.
 Larger, box-shaped toothbrushes are suitable for bigger breeds to cover a wider area quicker and more efficiently.

 Pet toothbrushes often look much like ours, but can also be found in soft rubber formats, for young puppies and kittens who are teething, or pets with pre-existing dental sensitivities.
-These softer bristles can massage the gums and stimulate movement and growth of new teeth under the skin.
+These softer bristles can massage the gums and stimulate the movement and growth of new teeth under the skin.

 Check out this video from the AVMA, explaining how to properly brush your pet's teeth.